 Strong communication skills.

-Experience working in real-world scenarios with R or python required; experience in Java a plus.
+Experience working in real-world scenarios with R required; experience in Java or Python a plus.

-Experience with git required.
+Experience working with git required.

 Experience working with RESTful APIs, AWS desired.